Armored Heart: L'Odeur de l'Amour

 A group of giggling teenagers ran past the carriage, carrying a few small jugs.
 A nasty looking man wearing an apron was in pursuit, and yelled at them.
 “Oi, you ‘aven’t settled your tab!”

 Attractive people stood outside of them, offering fake flirtations to anyone they imagined they would be able to stomach sharing a bed with for the night.
-Judging by the faintly oblivious grins on their faces, they had taken or been made to take some potion to lower their standards quite a lot.
+Judging by the faintly oblivious grins on their faces, they had taken or been made to take something to lower their standards quite a lot.

 One young man approached the carriage, and obviously forced his voice to be as soft as possible when he spoke.
 “Hey, red.
 Lookin’ to spend the night?
 Have a thoughtful ear to talk to?”

 Seeker did her best not to scowl.
-“I’m taken, kid,” she managed, then intoned “vite” to the horses, lacing the spell with her keen desire to be anywhere other than in front of a bunch of brothels.
+“I’m taken, kid,” she managed, then intoned “vite,” to the horses, lacing the spell with her keen desire to be anywhere other than in front of a bunch of brothels.

 “Suit yourself, toots,” he huffed as the horses sped up.

-Seeker shot Ithella a glance, and the priestess knowingly nodded as she said “arrêtez” to the horses, who came to a stop.
+Seeker shot Ithella a glance, and the priestess knowingly nodded as she said “arrêtez,” to the horses, who came to a stop.
 “You too, soldier.
 Stop,” came as a flirty afterthought.
 Mara halted as well, and almost immediately began to lean on her glaive with the complete lack of grace only a drunk and tired soldier can manage.

 Seeker chuckled.
 “You have fun whipping her into shape,” she told Ithella as she climbed down from the carriage, and approached the fence.
 She watched for a while as the young woman she didn’t recognize kept working on polishing the statue.
 It was likely lightly enchanted, Seeker knew.
 A basic spell to fascinate people, and capture their attention for longer than it would otherwise.

 The woman quietly hummed a tune as she worked, and Seeker listened to it for a while, trying to place it.
 A minute passed, then another.
-After the fifth, when Ithella and Mara had long disappeared from sight to go do Ishi and Duin only knew what, Seeker decided she wasn’t going to wait for this.
+After the fifth, when Ithella and Mara had long disappeared from sight to go do Ishara and Daray only knew what, Seeker decided she wasn’t going to wait for this.
 She approached the gate, and tried it already strongly suspecting it would be locked.

 When it didn’t open, she smacked it as hard she could with her bangle.
 The girl’s head snapped up from her work, and she scowled at Seeker.
 “Whatcha want?”